RoundTable

 Flow Chart

-The user flow of such a product focuses on allowing collaborators to organize and create together to develop a shared language that is unique to their project.
+Understanding the user journey and functions through a flow chart was essential to creating the best solution that helps users organize and create together.
 RoundTable provides a useful flow that allows creators to move from brainstorming with others to writing in a natural cadence.

 RoundTable provides a valuable structure with templates and creates starting parameters for the world to exist, giving users a strong foundation to build upon.
 In addition, it provides collaborators with task management tools to more efficiently divide and keep track of the world's progress.